pagarme/react-style-guide/README.md

 Page components can store state, receive route parameters and dispatch Redux actions when applicable.
 Pages are the highest level of application's components.
 They represent the application routes and most times are displayed by a router.
-Pages are also responsible to handle container components callbacks and flow data into children containers.
+Pages are also responsible for handling container components callbacks and flowing data into children containers.

 [:arrow_up: Back to top][table-of-contents]

 # CSS are modules!

 We use CSS modules everywhere.
-CSS modules are great because they provide scope to CSS, and allows to create compartmentalized style that doesn't leak to global scope.
+CSS modules are great because they provide scope to CSS and allow us to create compartmentalized styles that don't leak to global scope.
 Here are our good practices of doing CSS modules:

 ## Formatting CSS

 ### 80 columns, soft tabs of 2 spaces

-Keep at 80 columns.
+Keep your code lines under 80 columns wide.
 This helps when opening multiple splits.
-Use soft tabs of 2 spaces to save space! :stuck_out_tongue:
+Use soft tabs of 2 spaces to save some space! :stuck_out_tongue:

 ### Camel case instead of dash-case for class names